Skip to main content

 What are Shared Resources?

-• Coordinating state between parallel or sequential tests.
+• Coordinate state and assertions between parallel or sequential tests.

 Basic Usage